Yuya Susumu

-Yuya Susumu (進祐哉, Susumu Yuya) (born 14 January 1984), previously known mononymously as Susumu (stylized in all capital letters), is a Japanese professional wrestler who currently works for Pro Wrestling Noah, where he is a former holder of the GHC Junior Heavyweight Tag Team Championship, and a member of the Stinger stable.
+Yuya Susumu (進祐哉, Susumu Yuya) (born 14 January 1984), previously known mononymously as Susumu (stylized in all capital letters), is a Japanese professional wrestler who currently works for Pro Wrestling Noah, where he is a former holder of the GHC Junior Heavyweight Tag Team Championship, and a former member of the Stinger stable.
+He is also known for his time with Wrestle Gate and Pro Wrestling Freedoms.

 Professional wrestling career

 Wrestle Gate (2003–2013)

 Susumu was born in Kasaoka, Okayama Prefecture and began his career in the neighboring prefecture Hiroshima, for local promotion Wrestle Gate.
 Trained by former Michinoku Pro Wrestling wrestler Hanzo Nakajima, he made his debut on 14 December 2003 teaming with Hanzo against Grappler and Yusuke Maeyama.
 Shortly after, he changed his ring name to Susumu (stylised as SUSUMU).
 On 26 December 2010, Susumu appeared on neighbouring promotion Dove Pro Wrestling's biggest show of the year, Bump Bump Revolution.
 He wrestled in the main event, challenging Heavyweight Champion Shoichi Uchida, and was unsuccessful.
 On 24 April 2011, Susumu won Wrestle Gate's 10 Minutes Battle Tournament, defeating Seiki, Betcha Hogo & Kabuki Kid in one night.
 Susumu would form a tag team with Seiki called Scramble☆Time, and the two defeated Hanzo & Victory Shanghai to become #1 contenders for Pro Wrestling Kageki's Hakata Tag Team Championship.
 They would go on to defeat Cosmo Soldier & Super Taira to win the belts and defended the belts 4 times before losing them to Hanzo & Victory Shanghai.
 Susumu's last match at Wrestle Gate was a loss teaming with Betcha Hogo against Sakigake & Souther.